FBI Director Chris Wray defends the 'real FBI' against criticism from House Republicans

 The committee chairman, Republican Rep. Jim Jordan of Ohio, said he is trying to stop what Republicans call the “weaponization” of the federal justice system, which they say is tilted against conservatives, including Trump and his allies.

-Jordan opened the hearing reciting a federal judge's recent ruling against the government's efforts to halt misinformation on social media.
+Jordan opened the hearing reciting a federal judge's recent ruling against the government's efforts to halt misinformation on social media before listing other grievances against the FBI over its treatment of conservatives.

 But the top Democrat on the committee, Rep. Jerrold Nadler of New York, said the hearing was “little more than performance art” by the Republicans who are undertaking what he called baseless investigations too far-fetched to be true.